QuinntonCarter/QuinntonCarter/README.md

-- 👋 Hi, I’m @QuinntonCarter, this is my new main Github account after being locked out of my previous one, you can find my work up to that point at https://github.com/QuinntonCarter92.
-- I'm a FullStack web developer based in Salt Lake City, UT.
+- 👋 Hi, I’m @QuinntonCarter a FullStack web developer based in Salt Lake City, UT.
 I have experience working with HTML, CSS, Mongoose, Express, MongoDB, Javascript, ReactJS, NextJS, and WordPress.
+- This account is a continuation of my work after being locked out of my previous account https://github.com/QuinntonCarter92